-The 1798 Capped Bust Eagle was struck in two varieties, each with an extremely limited mintage.
-All of the coins for this year are also overdates, which used with dies from the previous year with an “8” punched over the final digit “7”.
+The 1798 Capped Bust Eagle (Buy on eBay) was struck in two varieties, each with an extremely limited mintage.
+All of the eagles for this year are also overdates, which used dies from the previous year with an “8” punched over the final digit “7.”

-The first variety displays 9 stars to the left of Liberty and 4 stars to the right.
-This (9×4) variety has an estimated mintage of 900 pieces, with about 200 survivors.
+The first variety displays nine stars to the left of Liberty and four stars to the right.
+This 9×4 variety has an estimated mintage of 900 pieces, with fewer than 100 survivors.

-The second variety displays 7 stars to the left and 6 stars to the right.
-Also the word “Liberty” appears directly above Liberty’s cap without any space.
-The 9×4 variety, and in fact all other Capped Bust Eagles, have a space where the top of the cap interrupts the arc of stars and inscriptions.
-The (7×6) variety has an estimated mintage of 842, with about 20 to 30 pieces believed to still exist.
-Two mint state examples are in the Smithsonian, one of which is pictured above.
+The second variety shows seven stars to the left and six stars to the right.
+Additionally, the inscription LIBERTY appears next to the right set of stars without any interruption.
+The 9×4 variety has a space where the top of Liberty’s cap interrupts the inscription and the arc of stars.
+The 7×6 variety has an estimated original mintage of 842 pieces, with only 20 to 30 pieces still believed to exist.